Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/PROTOTYPE.md

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.

 Classes:

-~
-1. Block
+~1.
+Block
 - turn: allows block to turn right with the up arrow key
 - randomBlock: generates a random tetris block with their specific color
 - move: use left/right arrows keys to move
 - accelerate: allows block to move down quicker using down arrow key

 2. Game
-~- startGame: sets the game into motion, runs a loop to start blocks~
+- startGame: sets the game into motion, runs a loop to start blocks~
 - nextBlock: shows a screen with the next block
 - getLevel: returns the current level (increase by 1 each 10 rows cleared)
 - getScore: returns the current score (increase by 1 each 1 row cleared)
-- ~clearRow~ removeR: clears the row that is filled and adds one to score
+- clearRow removeR: clears the row that is filled and adds one to score
 - endGame: shows end game screen, possibly offering a restart option
 --> Possible code: use an ArrayList to keep track of the entire board.
 Fill entire board with 0.
 When a block is added, update board and increase the number of the board.
 Each block has a different number.
-When a row is filled (row[i][j] > 0) then we can clear the row by setting all numbers in the row equal to zero.~
+When a row is filled (row[i][j] > 0) then we can clear the row by setting all numbers in the row equal to zero.

-1. Tetris
+3. ~1.
+Tetris
 - setup: sets the game into motion, ~runs a loop to start blocks~ set size, background and print cheat text
 - draw: continuously draw on the screen; updates ~whenever block moves~ block motion and actions on screen
 - keyPressed: ~moves the current block in Game when keyPressed~ check for cheats; moves left/right/accelerate (down)/rotate (up) based on key